prog4biol/pfb2019/README.md

 #### What's the point?

 So much can be done with the `format()` function.
 Here is one last example, but not the last functionality of this function.
 Let truncate a long floating point number.
 The default is 6 decimal places.
-Note that the function rounds to the nearest decimal place.
+Note that the function rounds to the nearest decimal place, but not always exactly the way you expect because of the way computers represent decimals with 1s and 0s.

 ```python
 '{:f}'.format(3.141592653589793)